Alibaba launches low-cost voice assistant amid AI drive

-BEIJING China's Alibaba Group Holding Ltd (BABA.N) launched on Wednesday a cut-price voice assistant speaker, similar to Amazon.com Inc's (AMZN.O) "Echo", its first foray into artificially intelligent home devices.
+BEIJING (Reuters) - China's Alibaba Group Holding Ltd (BABA.N) launched on Wednesday a cut-price voice assistant speaker, similar to Amazon.com Inc's (AMZN.O) "Echo", its first foray into artificially intelligent home devices.

 The "Tmall Genie", named after the company's e-commerce platform Tmall, costs 499 yuan (56.77 pounds), significantly less than western counterparts by Amazon and Alphabet Inc's Google (GOOGL.O), which range from $120 to $180.